-Welcome to BrainBoost, Prenostik’s Student Learning Dashboard aimed at improving graduation retention rates.
+Welcome to BrainBoost, Prenostik’s Student Learning Dashboard aimed at improving graduation retention rates through a proactive and user-centered approach.

 ROLE